Periodic solutions of coupled Boussinesq equations and Ostrovsky-type models free from zero-mass contradiction: Weakly Nonlinear Solution

-We now have expressions up to $\O{\varepsilon}$, however we still need to find an equation governing $\phi_{1,2}^{\pm}$, therefore we compare terms at $\O{\varepsilon^2}$.
-The weakly-nonlinear expansions \eqref{uWNLc1} and \eqref{wWNLc1} are substituted into \eqref{ueqtilde2} and \eqref{weqtilde2} respectively, taking account of all previous results.
-All coupling terms between left- and right-propagating functions are gathered in one function, and terms of the type of \eqref{f2hatc1} and \eqref{f1hatc1} are gathered in another function for convenience, as we do not require them to determine $\phi_{1,2}^{\pm}$.
+We now have expressions up to $\O{\varepsilon}$, however we still need to find an equation governing $\phi_{1,2}^{\pm}$, therefore we compare terms at $\O{\varepsilon^2}$, taking account of all previous results.
+All coupling terms between left- and right-propagating waves are gathered in one function, and terms of the type of \eqref{f2hatc1} and \eqref{f1hatc1} are gathered in another function for convenience, as we do not require them to determine $\phi_{1,2}^{\pm}$.
 Gathering terms at $\O{\varepsilon^2}$ we have

-where $\mu_{1c}$ is the coupling terms at this order and $\Upsilon_{1}$ is the terms involving $\hat{f}_{2}$ or equivalent.
-For the second equation we have

-where again $\mu_{2c}$ is the coupling terms at this order of the expansion and $\Upsilon_{2}$ is the terms involving $\hat{f}_{1}$ or equivalent.
-As was done for the first case, we average \eqref{S1eqpreavc1} at constant $\xi_{-}$ or constant $\xi_{+}$, or average \eqref{S2eqpreavc1} at constant $\nu_{-}$ or constant $\nu_{+}$, integrate with respect to $\tau$ and rearrange to obtain

-where the functions $H_{1,2}^{\pm}, \hat{H}_{1,2}^{\pm}$ can be found from \eqref{S1eqpreavc1} and \eqref{S2eqpreavc1}.
-To avoid secular terms we require that $\hat{H}_{1,2}^{\pm} = 0$ and this allows us to find equations for $\phi_{1,2}^{\pm}$.
-Therefore we look for terms in \eqref{S1eqpreavc1} that depend only on $\xi_{\pm}$ and $T$.
-Similarly, we look for terms in \eqref{S2eqpreavc1} that only depend on $\nu_{\pm}$ and $T$.
-Following this approach we obtain the equations

 and